• HOME

 We aim to recognise and further enable teachers who are actively facilitating student projects and bring their original ideas to a wider audience.
 Each year we hold pre-conference workshops to support teacher facilitation and student team development.The dates of these workshops will be announced.

 We love sharing participant school projects anytime via Twitter @KidsConference.
 Please follow us if you'd like your teaching ideas and projects to be profiled by us.
 Systems Thinking Systems Thinking offers a way to see the world as a complex ecology, “a dynamic framework for describing, assessing, analysing and explaining how a person and world function together in human development, " (Fischer & Yan, 1998, p.3).
 ST empowers us to more effectively see connections and understand complex relationships.
-Inaugural Kids' Conference Las Americas The Inaugural Kids' Conference Las Americas '23 theme is Regenerative Futures: Youth leading the way.
-This focus emphasises how children and youth re-imagine futures of hope towards a kinder, gentler, more creative and peaceful future.
-Projects will invite us to imagine realities of a new way of liviing together, in harmony, moving away from the present values of domination and extraction.
-They will talk the language of the heart, language of the brain and language of the hands.
+Inaugural Kids' Conference Las Americas The Inaugural Kids' Conference Las Americas '23 theme was Regenerative Futures: Youth leading the way.
+This focus emphasised how children and youth re-imagined futures of hope towards a kinder, gentler, more creative and peaceful future.
+Projects were invited to imagine realities of new ways of living together, in harmony, moving away from the present values of domination and extraction.
+They talked of the language of the heart, language of the brain and language of the hands.

 THE KIDS' CONFERENCE